 PRO TIP- Always keep your phone handy so that you can check the Disney Fastpass app on the My Disney Experience often.
 Your group may change their mind about what they want to ride.

-Many people forget to do this.
+This is one Disney Fastpass secret that many people forget to do.
 They set their Fastpass rides ahead of time and then do not go back to the app later to check if another ride time has popped up.
 Since people do change their minds about what they want to ride, if you do not see a time that you like for your Fastpass, book something close, but check back often to see if someone else canceled it and you can scoop it up.

 8. There is a buffer time if you miss your Fastpass reservation window